cyb3727/SortDecision1/README.md

 #Step3: Compile the project.
 Before running, please prepare the data to be sorted and set its path in main.cpp.
 ## Directory Description
-SortDecision.h and SortDecision.cpp is the kernal code of this project. template_
+SortDecision.h and SortDecision.cpp is the kernal code of this project.